lablup/backend.ai-webui/README.md

 Backend.AI console focuses to

  * Serve as desktop app (windows, macOS and Linux) and web service
- * Provide both administration and user mode
+ * Provide both administration and user mode (for detailed administration features, see Enterprise section)
  * Versatile devices ready such as mobile, tablet and desktop.
  * Built-in websocket proxy feature for apps